hereabran/traveloka-takehome-test/README.md

 # Traveloka Take Home Test (ABran)

-This repository contains a simple Hello World HTTP application that can be deployed as a Docker container and run locally with Kubernetes.
-It fulfills the requirements stated in the task, including packaging the application in a Docker container, deploying it with Kubernetes, exposing the application on port 80, tuning the pods resource requests and limits, load testing with Locust, and providing automation scripts for setup.
+This repository contains a simple RestAPI CRUD contact application that can be deployed as a Docker container and run locally with Kubernetes.
+It fulfills the requirements stated in the task, including packaging the application in a Docker container, deploying it with Kubernetes, exposing the application on port 80, tuning the pods resource requests and limits, load testing with Locust, functional test with pytest, how to scaling the app up/down, how to rolling back to previous version and providing automation scripts for setup.

 ## Table of Contents
 - [Prerequisites](#prerequisites)